Seahawks may need to lean on Doug Baldwin even more with Tyler Lockett out with injury

 Doug Baldwin not only set career highs for a single game Saturday with 13 receptions for 171 yards, he also moved easily within sight of the team record for receptions in a season.

-Baldwin now has 92, and with three catches Sunday at San Francisco can surpass Bobby Engram, who holds the team record for receptions in a season with 94 in 2007.
+Baldwin has 92 and, with three catches Sunday at San Francisco, can surpass Bobby Engram, who holds the team record for receptions in a season with 94 in 2007.

 The team’s single-season record for receiving yards will be harder to reach — with 1,084, Baldwin is 203 yards behind the 1,287 of Steve Largent in 1985.

-Then again, the way Baldwin racked up targets (the 19 passes thrown his way were also eight more than he has ever gotten in a game) receptions and yards in Saturday’s 34-31 loss to the Cardinals, who knows?
+Then again, the way Baldwin racked up targets (the 19 passes thrown his way were eight more than he has ever gotten in a game), receptions and yards in Saturday’s 34-31 loss to the Cardinals, who knows?

 Most Read Stories